Pathology Core Facilities

-Immunostaining with established antibodies
+- Immunostaining with established antibodies

-Optimization of new antibodies
+- Optimisation of new antibodies

-Multiple chromogens such as DAB, Fast Red
+- Multiple chromogens such as DAB, Fast Red

-High-Throughput Automated IHC staining on DAKO Autostainer
+- High-throughput automated IHC staining on DAKO autostainer

 The immunohistochemistry core is equipped with a state-of-the-art DAKO Autostainer Link 48.
 This is a compact, bench-top open system for staining immunohistochemical slides, controlled by protocols in the DAKO Link software.
 It delivers flexibility and efficiency required in research as well as clinical environment thereby improving workflow process.

 We have trained core staff available to assist researchers with setting up experimental design.